joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 of a column to `color`.
 Notice that I didn’t write `x = attack, y = sp_attack`.
 The first two arguments are `x` and `y` which means we may pass in parameters by position as discussed in my microtutorial on functions.
-The color aesthetic works fine with discrete or continous variables.
+The color aesthetic works fine with discrete or continuous variables.

 We can also overlay plots (hence why they’re known as layers) as well as